 AB: It is a significant effort to meet the Fairmined standard.
 Every group is starting from a different place, and I think one of the model's strengths is that it sees each mine or each cooperative as a unique and specific group of people in unique circumstances.
 Everything from the ore quality to the political reality onsite is part of that equation and part of the group's starting point toward certification.
 One of the goals of the workshop was for Iquira to share their process, and the timeline for certification really depends on how much structure is already in place for the miners.
 In most cases it takes years of work to achieve certification.

 AR: How has Fairmined changed the way the miners work?
 Has it changed certain protocols?
 Do they feel safer?

 AR: How has Fairmined changed the way the community relates to the mine?
-Do community members in fact feel assured that they and their environment is not being harmed as a result?
+Do community members, in fact, feel assured that they and their environment are not being harmed as a result?

 AB: It's hard for me to know the relationship of the town to the mine before Fairmined regulation.
 But now it seems that so many people take pride in the efficiency of the mine.
 The relationship between the coffee farming and the mine is critical for miners to be able to make a profit.
 Maintaining the health of the area and using the premium for community improvements is a great source of pride.

 AR: Do the miners and the surrounding community have access to information about how the mine affects their environment and health?